apoc64/NeoNeo4/README.md

 # NeoNeo4

 This is an architectural prototype for building apps using SwiftUI and Combine.
-The iOS app fetches data from public APIs and displays the result in List Views.
+The iOS app fetches data from public APIs, including NASA near earth objects (NEOs), and displays the result in List Views.

 ## Setup